Crosby bats rebound out of air for OT winner

 It was a fitting move on the opening day of baseball season.

-Pittsburgh Penguins center Sidney Crosby batted his own rebound out of the air and into the net 19 seconds into overtime on Thursday night and the Pittsburgh Penguins beat the Devils 4-3.
+Pittsburgh Penguins center Sidney Crosby batted his own rebound out of the air and into the net 19 seconds into overtime on Thursday night to clinch a 4-3 victory over the New Jersey Devils.

 It was the second time in a little more than a week that Crosby showed off his batting skills.